 Coconut milk is the liquid that comes from the grated meat of a brown coconut, and should not be confused with coconut water.
 Coconut milk is a good source of healthy fats and trace minerals, and ultra delicious!
 Coconut milk can be purchased in a canned version, commonly used for cooking curries, soups or desserts, as it is thicker and creamier in texture.
 However, it can also be found in a carton version that is thinner in consistency and is great for smoothies.

 Rice milk is the most hypoallergenic of all of the non-dairy milks and is a great alternative for those allergic to nuts.
 Of the non-dairy milks it has the lowest concentration of fat and one of the sweeter flavour profiles.
 It is more “watery” than other milk alternatives, but is ideal in smoothies, and can be substituted for nut milks in any recipe.

 6. Hemp Milk

-Nutritionally speaking, one thing needs to be clarified.
-Non-dairy alternatives are just that, alternatives.
+Although there are many dairy alternatives available, it is important to understand that dairy alternatives are just that, alternatives.
 Dairy alternatives do no have the exact same nutrition profile (macronutrients, vitamins, minerals) as a dairy milk would, because they are a completely different type of food!
 Commercial non-dairy milks will add artificial calcium and vitamin D to help match the nutritional profile people are expecting from a milk, as well as additional stabilizers and preservatives.
 As with all foods the best option is always to make your own at home and when it comes to non-dairy milk, it’s so easy!
 Check out my simple and delicious recipe for Homemade Vanilla Almond Milk to help you make almond (or any nut) milk in your own kitchen.